lailanelkoussy/mcp-first-birthday/README-agent.md

 **EPITA CodeVoyager** is an interactive **chat agent** powered by [Smolagents](https://github.com/huggingface/smolagents) that connects to the **EPITA Codebase Knowledge Graph MCP Server**.
 It enables users to ask natural language questions about a codebase and receive accurate, grounded answers based on the actual code — not hallucinations.

+### How It Works

+Traditional LLMs generate answers from their training data, which can lead to outdated or fabricated information about specific codebases. **EPITA CodeVoyager** takes a different approach:

+1. **Tool-Augmented Reasoning**: Instead of guessing, the agent uses MCP (Model Context Protocol) tools to actively query the knowledge graph — searching for code, navigating relationships, and retrieving actual implementations.

+2. **Grounded Responses**: Every answer is backed by real code snippets, file paths, and structural information extracted directly from the repository.

+3. **Multi-Step Exploration**: Complex questions trigger chains of tool calls.
+For example, understanding how a class works might require: searching for its definition → examining its methods → tracing its inheritance hierarchy → finding usage examples.

+4. **Streaming Transparency**: Users see the agent's reasoning process in real-time — which tools are called, what information is retrieved, and how the final answer is synthesized.

 ### 🤗 Showcase: Hugging Face Transformers Library

 We demonstrate EPITA CodeVoyager on the [**Hugging Face Transformers**](https://github.com/huggingface/transformers) library — one of the most popular open-source ML libraries with: